NexusNull/ALBot/README.md

          }
   }
   ```
+  If you have questions and suggestions please refer to the[repo](https://github.com/NexusNull/bot-web-interface).
   If fetch is set to true it will fetch the character data on the next run.
 This means previous entries in bots will be lost.
 BotKey is just a developer token to access additional permissions which is set to 1 by default.

   5. Start the programm with `node main.js`.